Rock-Hill-Car-Accident-Lawyer-Stewart-Law-Offices

 Steps to Take After an Auto Accident in Rock Hill

 Nothing is more important after a motor vehicle accident than getting medical attention.
 Even if you feel at first that you weren’t hurt, visit a hospital or other medical provider as a basic precaution for your health.
 Many serious medical conditions do not immediately show symptoms.
 The shock of a crash can also mask pain and other symptoms of a serious injury.
-Prompt medical attention can allow the timely treatment of potentially dangerous conditions.

 After the accident, it is important to get the names and phone numbers of all witnesses.
 If you can, take as many pictures of the crash scene as possible using your cellphone or a camera.
-Do not speak to any insurance company that contacts you until you have legal representation; our auto injury lawyers are here for you!
+Do not speak to any insurance company that contacts you until you have legal representation.
+Our auto injury lawyers are here for you!

 Call at 866-783-9278 or contact us online to arrange your free and confidential case review.